 She was lucky.
 Ordinarily, after the delineation, the owner would be required to provide a mitigation plan, install mitigation planting and monitor the site for up to five years.

 These studies, in addition to violation fees, could have cost her tens of thousands of dollars.
 Yet, we have seen just as many clients who were not as lucky—or worse.
 It's not uncommon for landowners to buy a property with no mapped wetlands only to learn later it was totally encumbered by wetlands and a buffer.

 Bottom line: Know Before You Start

-Planning maps are a good first step, but the only way to be 100% certain about the presence of wetlands or streams on your property is to hire a wetland consultant who can advise you how to proceed in a way that works for you.
+Planning maps are a good first step, but the only way to be 100 percent certain about the presence of wetlands or streams is to hire a wetland consultant who can advise you how to proceed in a way that works for you.

 Have Questions About Your Property?

 Give us a call and tell us about your project.